-- By plane: flights available from both Ho Chi Minh city and Can Tho.
+- By plane: flights available from both Ho Chi Minh City and Can Tho.

 Come to Con Dao, you can’t miss the beaches.
 An Hai, Lo Voi, Dat Doc, Ong Dung, Dam Trau, Bai Nhat, are names of the best beaches here.
 The white sand shores and the blue sea water will leave you amazed.

-Con Dao National Park was established in 1993 with total protected area approximately 20,000 hectares.
+Con Dao National Park was established in 1993 with a total protected area approximately 20,000 hectares.
 There are 1.300 species of marine animals, of which only 5 individuals of dugong still existing.
-Watching turtle laying eggs on the beach is now become a part of many tours.
+Watching turtle laying eggs on the beach has now become a part of many tours.
 Coral reefs are considered some of the healthiest in Vietnam with 355 coral species recorded, creating a great scene under the water awaiting snorkelers and divers around the world.

-Con Dao Prison is a place you cannot skip if you want to understand the sufferings of the Vietnamese people under French colonist period and later US backed South Vietnam Government.
+Con Dao Prison is a place you cannot skip if you want to understand the sufferings of the Vietnamese people under the French colonist period and later US-backed South Vietnam Government.
 One name still brings the terrors to many survivors until today, Tiger Cage, a one-of-the-kind and extremely horrifying solitary confinement area which was well hidden away from human-rights watchdogs that time.
 Visit the prison to learn and pay homage to the fallen revolutionaries.